 Talking to Databases

 This introduction covers Talking to Databases within SQL for GCSE Computer Science.
-Revise SQL in Programming for GCSE Computer Science with 15 exam-style questions and 10 flashcards.
-This topic appears regularly enough that it should still be part of a steady revision cycle.
-It is section 2 of 8 in this topic.
+Revise SQL in 3.7 Relational Databases and SQL for GCSE Computer Science with 19 exam-style questions and 10 flashcards.
+This topic shows up very often in GCSE exams, so students should be able to explain it clearly, not just recognise the term.
+It is section 2 of 9 in this topic.
 Use this introduction to connect the idea to the wider topic before moving on to questions and flashcards.

 Topic position